-A 15-year upgrade project was started in 2013 to replace and upgrade sections of aging infrastructure within the water system.
+An upgrade project was started in 2013 to replace and upgrade sections of aging infrastructure within the water system.
 The focus of the initial phase of the project has been to replace and upgrade pipes that have had a history of watermain breaks.
-The 2018 scheduled upgrades include Dogwood Road, Chemoy Road (including re-routing the watermain away from the back of residential properties), Chemainus Road from the Reed Road Pressure Reducing Station to Southin road and a portion of Old Victoria Road.
+The 2022 upgrades include Bazan Road, Gardner Road West, Rumble Road and Southin Road.

 To view a map of the 2013-2018 watermain replacement/upgrades click here.

 Water Quality Tests